Karl Henry: Bolton Wanderers

 On 25 September 2017, Henry signed a contract with Championship side Bolton Wanderers on a deal until the end of the season.
 He made his first appearance for a Bolton the next day, playing the full 90 minutes of a 2–0 away defeat to Bristol City in the Championship.
 He was released by Bolton at the end of the 2017–18 season.

 Bradford City

 He signed a two-month contract with Bradford City on 23 November 2018, making his début for the club in the 2–0 win over Oxford United the following day.
 On Christmas Eve, he left Bradford by mutual consent.

 Retirement

 In August 2019, after eight months without a club, Henry announced his retirement from football.

 International career

 On 8 October 2008, Henry was approached by manager John Barnes to play for Jamaica.
 On 20 February 2011, Henry was named in the 40-man England provisional squad for the game against Denmark, but did not make the final cut of 26.

 Coaching career

 In June 2022, Henry took up a coaching role in the academy of Northern Premier League Division One Midlands club Boldmere St. Michaels.
+In June 2024, he was appointed manager of Boldmere St. Michaels Women.